lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - Science rejection is linked to unjustified overconfidence in knowledge ([Fonseca *et al.*, 2023](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001915))
 - Science rejection is correlated with religious intolerance ([Ding, Johar & Morris, 2024](https://academic.oup.com/pnasnexus/article/3/4/pgae144/7656014))
 - Evolution rejection is correlated with not understanding how science operates ([Lombrozo, Thanukos & Weisberg, 2008](https://link.springer.com/article/10.1007/s12052-008-0061-8))
+- Fundamentalist religious belief is similar to belief in patients with brain lesions ([Zhong *et al.*, 2017](https://pubmed.ncbi.nlm.nih.gov/28392301/)):

+>[W]e found that participants with dorsolateral prefrontal cortex (dlPFC) lesions have fundamentalist beliefs similar to patients with vmPFC lesions and that the effect of a dlPFC lesion on fundamentalism was significantly mediated by decreased cognitive flexibility and openness.

 ## Some Relevant Quotes